Linguistic Dependencies and Statistical Dependence: Discussion

 \section{Discussion}

-In this paper we explored the connection between linguistic dependency and statistical dependency.
-This connection is suggested in the decades of literature on supervised and unsupervised dependency parsing, and has also been studied empirically in recent work \citep{futrell.r:2019}.
+In this paper we explored the connection between linguistic dependency and statistical dependence.
 We contribute a method to use modern pretrained language models to compute CPMI, a context-dependent estimate of PMI, and infer maximum CPMI dependency trees over sentences.

-We find that these trees correlate with linguistic dependencies substantially better than trees extracted from a noncontextual PMI estimate trained on similar data.
-However, we do not see evidence of a systematic correlation between dependency arc label and the accuracy of CPMI arcs, nor do we see evidence that the performance changes substantially when using models trained to have linguistically-motivated inductive biases.
-Overall, CPMI-inferred dependencies correspond to gold dependencies roughly as often as a simple linear baseline.
-Yet, at the same time, these induced trees do not resemble this baseline, often connecting words that are not adjacent, and agreeing with gold dependencies on these longer arcs more often than the noncontextual baseline.
-Our analysis shows that CPMI trees extracted from different language models differ in the extent to which they tend to connect adjacent words.
-The difference in models' accuracy when broken down with respect to linear distance between words offers hints about the ways in which these models' inductive and structural biases inform the way they perform the task of prediction.
+We find that these trees correlate with linguistic dependencies better than trees extracted from a noncontextual PMI estimate trained on similar data.
+However, we do not see evidence of a systematic correspondence between dependency arc label and the accuracy of CPMI arcs, nor do we see evidence that the correspondence increases when using models explicitly designed to encode linguistically-motivated inductive biases, nor when estimated between POS embeddings instead of word forms.
+Overall, CPMI-inferred dependencies correspond to gold dependencies no more than a simple baseline connecting adjacent words.
+This is our first main takeaway: statistical dependence (as modelled by these pretrained LMs) is not a good predictor of linguistic dependencies.
+Second, our analysis shows that CPMI trees extracted from different LMs differ to an extent that is perhaps surpising, given the similarity in spirit of their training regimes.
+The difference in accuracy when broken down with respect to linear distance between words offers information about the ways in which these models' inductive and structural biases inform the way they perform the task of prediction.
+BERT aligns better overall, but this is driven by its being more like the linear baseline.
+For longer arcs, XLNet aligns a bit better with linguistic structure.
+Compared to BERT, XLNet can be seen as imposing a constraint on the language modelling objective by forcing the model to have accurate predictions under different permutation masks.